College Versus University in Canada

 • The degrees and diplomas are from well-renowned Canadian universities

-• Canada colleges and universities are recognized worldwide and are equivalent to those obtained from the US and other Commonwealth countries.
+• Canadian colleges and universities are recognized worldwide and are equivalent to those obtained from the US and other Commonwealth countries.

 • Easy accessibility to free universal health care in Canada